emann615/Home-SOC-Lab/Ransomware-Detection-and-Response.md

 - Install Sysmon on victim machine.
 - Install Sliver Server on the attacker machine.
 - Create and deliver malicious payload to victim machine.
-- Create a Lima Charlie account and install a sensor on the victim machine.
+- Create a LimaCharlie account and install a sensor on the victim machine.
-- Create my first detection and response rule in Lima Charlie to stop malicious activity.
+- Create my first detection and response rule in LimaCharlie to stop malicious activity.

 ### Preventing ransomware attack
-- I created a rule named **vss_deletion_kill_it** to prevent ransomware that uses the `vssadmin delete shadows /all`.
+- I created a D&R rule in LimaCharlie named **vss_deletion_kill_it** to prevent ransomware that uses the `vssadmin delete shadows /all`.
     - Vssadmin is a default Windows process that controls volume shadow duplicates of the documents on a given PC.
 These shadow copies are regularly utilized as a recovery point, and they can be utilized to reestablish or return the file to a past state if they are destroyed or lost due to some reasons.
 Ransomware programs use this process to prevent victims from being able to recover their files.
 -	The rule is as follows:
 #### Detect